massooti/Diabetes-prediction-web-app/README.md

 ```

-4- Build and run the Docker containers
+4- Or for easyier access you can build and run the Docker containers

 ```
 $ docker-compose up -d